tryolabs/aws-workshop/workshop/beanstalk/02-new-app-environment.md

 7. Click **Save**
 8. Click **Create environment**

 Now the setup of the environment is running.
-When it finishes we are going to have a full working load balancer with an auto scaling group that start instances with our app in the VPC we setup earlier.
+When it finishes, we are going to have a full working load balancer with an auto scaling group that starts instances in the VPC we have setup earlier.

-When the setup finish you will land on the environment dashboard.
+When the setup finishes you will land on the environment dashboard.
 At the top is the URL associated with the load balancer, next to the **All Applications** > **Conduit** > **Conduit-prod**.
 Try clicking that URL and append the `/api`.
 You should get an error now because we still need to push some buttons but the API is there.

 If for some reason the deploy fails take a look at [this troubleshooting](/workshop/beanstalk/troubleshooting.md).
-If you fill comfortable with the command line there is a CLI tool to interact with Elastic Beanstalk that is much more comfortable to use than the AWS console for maintenance tasks.
+If you feel comfortable with the command line there is a CLI tool to interact with Elastic Beanstalk that is much more comfortable to use than the AWS console for maintenance tasks.
 Check [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) for more.

 ---
 **Extra mil:**

-- Once the setup finish take a look at how Beanstalk did the setup for the ELB and ASG.
-Is it different than the one we do? how?
+- Once the setup finishes, take a look at how Beanstalk did the setup for the ELB and ASG.
+Is it different from the one we did? how?
 - You should have your bastion instance running (if not take a look on [how to run one](/workshop/vpc-subnets-bastion/07-bastion.md)) so why not try to log to the new instance?
 Tip: the username for Amazon Linux is `ec2-user`

 ---